 People of all ages are often quick to relate fond memories of sharing their lives with a beloved pet.
-There are many benefits for the elderly owning pets.
+There are many benefits for people of all ages, including seniors, of owning a pet.
 Continuing to have pets in later life, and as you age, can be an essential element to promoting an active and healthy lifestyle.

 There’s nothing like coming home to a wagging tail and a smiling face.